Jonesy167/BMI/README.md

 The program was written in Python 2.7 and converted to an exe using Py2exe so that Python is not needed on the system to run

-## By downloading or using this script you agree not to hold the author responsible for any upset or offence caused
+## By downloading or using this program you agree not to hold the author responsible for any upset or offence caused